jackwatters45/blog-api/README.md

 ## TODO

+- auth stuff
 - test rest of routes
-- auth stuff
+- add auth to routes that need it

 - connect posts to user etc
+- add url to posts and users
 - probably add username or something for userUrl
+- change base url insomnia

 - implement user routes in frontend / login / register